 How To Pack Breast Milk For A Day Out By Plane

-One of the outstanding things about traveling through a plane is, breast pumps are considered as a medical device by lots of airlines.
+Can I bring my breast pump on a plane?
+One of the outstanding things about traveling through a plane is, breast pumps are considered a medical device by lots of airlines.
 So it’s not really seen as a carry-on.
 Nothing has to change about how you would pack your loads.
-But of course, it is best that you make a prior enquiry from the airline you want to use, so you can be sure.
+But of course, it is best that you make a prior inquiry from the airline you want to use, so you can be sure.

 How To Feed Your Baby With Breast Milk On The Trip